karoliskoncevicius/annmatrix/README.md

  [1] -0.6618498 -0.3828219 -1.2668148 -1.4219925 -0.4311744 -1.8654487
 ```

-But just like with a matrix we can enforce it to preserve all the annotations and class by setting `drop=FALSE`.
+But just like with a matrix we can enforce it to preserve all the annotations and the class by setting `drop=FALSE`.

 ```r